michealt17/sweepstake/readme.md

 ## How to use

 There is an example sheet to print out for participants.
-It needs the fixtures added first of all.
+The fixtures are for the 2015 6 Nations' Championship.

-After collecting all the entries, the predictions must be added to the code.
+After collecting all the entries, the predictions must be added via the Javascript methods in index.html.

+Each result must then be added, again via the methods.

-See source comments for further details.
+See the index.html source comments for further details.

 ## Sweepstake Rules